-5. Capital Improvements Plan
+5. Capital Improvement Plan

-The Town Manager shall, in conjunction with any committee established for such purpose, annually submit a capital improvements program to the Town Council at least thirty days prior to the date for submission of the operating budget; unless some other, time is provided by ordinance.
-The capital improvements plan shall include:
+The Town Manager shall, in conjunction with any committee established for such purpose, annually submit a capital improvement program to the Town Council at least thirty days prior to the date for submission of the operating budget; unless some other, time is provided by ordinance.
+The capital improvement plan shall include: